Skip to main content

 • Docker and its Compose extension to run dependencies such as the database, cache and queueing system

-git clone git@github.com:opsmill/infrahub.git
+git clone --recursive git@github.com:opsmill/infrahub.git

 cd infrahub